getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 : _Optional_.
 The absolute path to the dynamic library or executable.
 This helps to locate the file if it is missing on Sentry.

+`image_vmaddr`:

+: _Optional_: Preferred load address of the image in virtual memory, as declared in the headers of the image.
+When loading an image, the operating system may still choose to place it at a different address.

+  If this value is non-zero, all symbols and addresses declared in the native image start at this address, rather than `0`.
+By contrast, Sentry deals with addresses relative to the start of the image.
+For example, with `image_vmaddr: 0x40000`, a symbol located at `0x401000` has a relative address of `0x1000`.

+  Relative addresses used in `addr2line` are usually in the preferred address space, and not relative address space.

 `arch`:

 : _Optional_: Architecture of the module.
 If missing, this will be backfilled by